 The heart is a four-chambered organ responsible for circulating blood throughout the body.
-It is one of the most important organ necessary to sustain life.
-Heart, along with the arteries and veins contribute the circulatory system.
+It is one of the most important organs necessary to sustain life.
+Heart, along with the arteries and veins contribute to the circulatory system.

-Anatomically, the average human heart weighs about 11 ounces, or 310 grams.
-It is no bigger than the size of a clenched fist.
+Anatomically, the average human heart weighs about 11 ounces or 310 grams.
+It is not bigger than the size of a clenched fist.
 There are four chambers, namely, the left and right atria, and the left and right ventricles.
 The heart is located between the lungs, slightly to the left of the breastbone.

 Heart Attack Symptoms